seifashraf1/iPair/README.md

 # iPair
-A simple React.js app that creates pairs of registered users for any purpose
+A simple React Native app that creates pairs of registered users for any purpose